MaximilianHanussek/BOOTABLE/README.md

 Some execution examples:

 <pre>sh run_benchmarks.sh</pre>
-This would be the same if we would run the command the following:
+This would be the same if we would run the command:
 <pre>sh run_benchmarks.sh -d medium -p full -r 3 -t all</pre>

 If you want to run a very long benchmark with maximal CPU usage you could use: